guardian/frontend/docs/01-start-here/01-installation-steps.md

 Follow [this link](https://www.google.co.uk) and enter the relevant search string for your system.

 # Obtain AWS credentials
-1. Fork [Janus](https://github.com/guardian/janus) and follow the readme
+1. Fork [Janus](https://github.com/guardian/janus) and follow the readme (**Note:** you will need permission to access the Janus repo to do this)
 2. Make your change and push to a new branch (you can review the closed PRs for help)
 3. Submit a PR

 # Local Test Server setup

+You can either set up the frontend using a Docker container, or through a local install on your machine.
+Before checking out the repository you may need to [add an SSH key to your GitHub account](https://help.github.com/articles/generating-ssh-keys/).
+Before pushing changes you may need to [create an access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).

 ## Docker